SatishKumarGitHub/git-demo/README.md

 Wish You A Merry Christmas
-And Happy New Year 2020
+And Happy Prosperous New Year 2020